Albertadi/facial-recognition/README.md

 - Sadness
 - Surprise
 - Neutral

 The system is integrated with your device’s webcam, allowing real-time emotion detection based on facial expressions.

+## Running real-time emotion detection
+G23_FaceRecognition.ipynb is meant to be run within Google Colab.
+Read description from "Test with our own image".